List of awards and nominations received by Flo

-Flo is a British girl group, consisting of members Stella Quaresma, Jorja Douglas, and Renée Downer.
-Throughout their career, they have received various awards and nominations, including the Brit Awards and Global Awards, and have been nominated for two MTV Video Music Awards and three BET Awards.
+FLO is a British girl group, consisting of members Stella Quaresma, Jorja Douglas, and Renée Downer.
+Throughout their career, they have received various awards and nominations, including the Brit Awards and Global Awards, and have been nominated for one Grammy Award, three Soul Train Music Awards and seven BET Awards.

 BBC Sound of...

 The BBC Sound of... an annual survey conducted by the BBC to identify the most promising new music talent.
 It polls a wide range of music critics, broadcasters, and industry insiders.
-Flo has received one award.
+FLO has received one award.